airadier/ctrwrap/README.md

 make
 ```

+Root filesytem can be created with:
+```
+docker export (docker create secure-inline-scan:2) -o rootfs.tar
+```
+and then compressed with gzip

 To generate the config.json:
  * Create a container with `ctr c create quay.io/sysdig/secure-inline-scan:2 foo`
  * Get the spec with `ctr c info foo --spec > config.json`
-* Root filesytem can be created with:
-```
-docker export (docker create secure-inline-scan:2) -o rootfs.tar
-```
-* And then compressed with gzip

 Caveats:
 * Requires running as root (although rootless should be possible)